krefikk/Slot-Machine/README.md

 Visual C libraries should be enough.

 # Usage
 Choose a bet using up and down arrow keys.
-Minimum bet is 25, while there is maximum bet limit.
+Minimum bet is 25, while there is no maximum bet limit.
 Press spin button for spin.
 Press i button for information about game.
 Press settings button for change the music volume.